WordPress/theme-experiments/twentytwentyone-blocks/README.md

 Ongoing development for the block-based version of Twenty Twenty-One, the default WordPress theme slated for 5.6.

-This theme requires the Gutenberg Plugin to be installed, and the "Full Site Editing" experiment to be activated.
+This theme requires the Gutenberg Plugin to be installed (preferably version 9.3 or later).

 For the non-block-based version of this theme, please [visit the Twenty Twenty-One repository](https://github.com/WordPress/twentytwentyone).